-Note, as you go through the Adaptibar process, they will message you to let you know when it is time to move on to a new topic, or to reassess your weaknesses.
-You can see a sample screenshot below:
+Note, as you go through the Adaptibar process, they will message you to let you know when it is time to move on to a new topic or to reassess your weaknesses.

 While the full program is very robust, there are three specific features that I want to highlight that I found extremely helpful during my review of the program.